damms005/laravel-multipay/README.md

 When user is done with the transaction on the payment handler's end (either successfully paid, or declined transaction), user is redirected back to `/api/payment/completed` (`route('payment.finished.callback_url')`) .

+> Ensure that your `User` model has a `name` property (Laravel's default).
+If you have removed the column for any reason, you may use [Model Accessor](https://laravel.com/docs/8.x/eloquent-mutators#accessors-and-mutators) to provide same

 > If there are additional steps you want to take upon successful payment, listen for `SuccessfulLaravelCahierPaymentEvent`.
 It will be fired whenever a successful payment occurs, with its corresponding `Payment` model.

 ## Testing